-This summary provides a general overview to assist the public in understanding civil penalty calculations.
+This summary provides a broad approximate overview designed to aid the public in understanding the basis of civil penalty calculations.
+However, it should not be relied upon for determining the specific penalties PHMSA might impose.
 Following an inspection or investigation of a pipeline facility that reveals a probable violation, the Office of Pipeline Safety prepares a Violation Report to document the violation.
 For any violation that warrants a civil penalty, data from the completed Violation Report is used to calculate risk-based civil penalties considering the statutory assessment considerations in 49 U.S.C. § 60122 and 49 C.F.R. § 190.225.

 The Assessment Considerations are listed below in the left side column of the table.
 The middle column, Range of Conduct, explains the range of potential conduct that was observed by PHMSA in connection with the violation, generally from least to most severe.
 A Violation Report must make a selection within this range for each assessment consideration.
-The right column provides the Civil Penalty Range that may be assessed under each assessment consideration.
+The right column provides the Approximate Civil Penalty Range that may be assessed under each assessment consideration.